sequgen/notebooks/README.md

 jupyter lab
 ```

-It will open a web browser with the Jupyter Lab environment, in file-browser on left side bar open the notebook (*.ipynb files) of interest.
+It will open a web browser with the Jupyter Lab environment, in file-browser on left side bar open the notebook (\*.ipynb files) of interest.
+Select the kernel `sequgen-demo` to run the notebook.